Fundamental rights / Human Rights Act, ECHR and Government accountability

 Leaving the ECHR and reneging on our obligations would undermine the UK’s credibility in criticising human rights abuses abroad, whether that is in Ukraine or China.

-It would also prevent us from being able to influence the way that the ECtHR judges human rights cases.
+It would prevent us from being able to influence the way that the ECtHR judges human rights cases.

 It would also risk setting a precedent for other countries to violate individuals’ rights or to leave the ECHR, which would be a major backwards step for international human rights.